longfangsong/MagicCrystal/test/rubber_tree.md

 12. Repeat 8 to 11.
 13. Repeat 8 and exit the game at once.
 14. Reopen the game.
 Wait for 100 ticks (around 5s).
 Check whether a bowl of rubber is ejected.
+15. Try putting a bowl into a non-sword used rubber log.
+This operation should fail.
-15. Put a rubber log manually, use a sword on it.
+16. Put a rubber log manually, use a sword on it.
 It should not use another model.